joshgerdes/jekyll-uno/_drafts/hidden-tags-in-azure.md

 ### hidden tags

+#### Azure Portal

-To apply hidden tags, you can use the Azure Portal and add the Tags.
+You can use the Azure Portal and add the Tags to apply hidden tags.

 ![](/uploads/azureportal_hiddentagsadd.png)

-You can remove the Tag by adding the hidden-tag again and keeping the value empty (ie blanking out the hidden-title will remove the title), but it will still be against the metadata as a Tag that exists - it is much more cleaner to use PowerShell.
+You can remove the Tag by adding the hidden-tag again and keeping the value empty (ie blanking out the hidden-title will remove the title), but it will still be against the metadata as a Tag that exists - it is much cleaner to use PowerShell.

+#### PowerShell

+sd